 DeFi is still in its initial stages, but it has been gaining more and more traction.
 We can see this in the work being done around stablecoins – in particular Tether and USDC, but also other projects like MakerDAO.
 These fiat pegged tokens are incredibly important for traders as a settlement currency as it allows traders to mitigate risk during times of significant volatility.

 Lending is another important area of rapid development, with Ethereum-based Compound Finance, an algorithmic, autonomous interest rate protocol built for developers, to unlock a universe of open financial applications.
 Compound provides the functionality you might expect from a bank: Savers can deposit cryptoassets and earn interest, while borrowers can access collateralized loans on the platform.
+To do this, each trader follows the short or long, which shows the establishment of a position depending on the direction of the price movement of the asset.

 Other coins that merit close attention and are critical to growing to the DeFi space include Cardano (ADA), Chainlink (LINK), Synthetix (SNX), and Aave (LEND).